Mike Ford Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in the league.

-- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.19).

+- Royals pitchers combine to give up 169 total home runs at a rate of 1.3 per game (to rank 24th in the league).

+- Marsh makes the start for the Royals, his seventh of the season.
+He is 0-6 with a 5.56 ERA and 50 strikeouts in 43 2/3 innings pitched.

-- In his last appearance on Sunday, the righty threw eight innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.
+- In his most recent appearance -- in relief on Tuesday -- the righty threw 5 2/3 innings against the Oakland Athletics, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.